 Take the container with you to the hospital, if possible.

 What to Expect at the Emergency Room

 The health care provider will measure and monitor the person's vital signs, including temperature, pulse, breathing rate, and blood pressure.
 The person may receive:

 - Tube through the mouth into the stomach to wash out the stomach (gastric lavage)

-How well a patient does depends on the severity of the poisoning and how quickly medical help was received.
+How well a person does depends on the severity of the poisoning and how quickly medical help was received.

 Severe lung damage may occur.
-Survival past 72 hours usually means the patient will have a complete recovery.
+Survival past 72 hours usually means the person will have a complete recovery.

 Sniffing Freon is extremely dangerous and can lead to long-term brain damage and sudden death.

 Gummin DD.
 Hydrocarbons.
 In: Adams JG, ed.
 Emergency Medicine.
 2nd ed.
 Philadelphia, PA: Elsevier Saunders; 2013:chap 152.